Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Feed social media

 Commander Chris Hadfield was arguably the first to exploit the social networks during his five month stay at the ISS between 2012 and 2013.
 He was the first Canadian ISS commander and also the first person to record a music video in space, with a cover of David Bowie's "Space Oddity."
 It catapulted Hadfield into a whole new universe of fame.
-The video on YouTube has been watched more than 31 million times.
+The video on YouTube has been watched tens of millions of times.

-A year later, Gerst made the most of Twitter (@astro_alex), posting spectacular images of Earth often with candid commentary, such as one in which he lamented the view from space of explosions and rockets above the Gaza Strip and Israel.
+A year later, on Gerst's first ISS mission, he made the most of Twitter (@astro_alex), posting spectacular images of Earth often with candid commentary, such as one in which he lamented the view from space of explosions and rockets above the Gaza Strip and Israel.

-British astronaut Tim Peake (@astro_timpeake), has taken up the Twitter bug.
+British astronaut Tim Peake (@astro_timpeake), also took up the Twitter bug.